-There are various laws about the permissibility of cooking and baking on yom tov.
-One important ritual that is relevant this year, when the second day of Shavuot is Friday, is the eiruv tavshilin.
-For information about how to make one, visit: www.chabad.org/2327.
+There are various laws about the permissibility of cooking and baking on the holiday.
+For information, visit: www.chabadjewishlife.org/708510.

 We are perhaps not used to dressing up and preparing a lavish meal when no guests will be coming over to join us.
 In truth, however, yom tov itself is the guest, and whether or not others will be joining, we ought to bestow on it the dignity and honor that it deserves.
 And the more we invest in the holiday, the more its rich resources will resonate within us.